Product Intelligence

 It is portable in the sense that it can be moved with its cart, but it is not lightweight.
 The base unit is listed at more than 115 lb, so most buyers should treat it as a semi-portable backup system.

-What is the main weakness in this Goal Zero Yeti PRO 4000 review?
+What is the verified Amazon ASIN for the Goal Zero Yeti PRO 4000?